Yu-Kh/Install-Guide/Apla-Getting-Started-Guide.md

 For testing purposes, in this guide, we will deploy Centrifugo service on each Apla node.

+3) Go-Apla

-3) Go-Apla (kernel of the Apla's node, contains TCP-server and API-server)
+Go-Apla is kernel of the Apla's node.
+It consists of two services TCP-server and API-server.

+TCP-server is responsible for Apla nodes interconnection.

+API-server is responsible for connections with Molis clients.

+In testing environment, you can deploy Go-Apla service with other backend components on one host

+In production environment, you must deploy Go-Apla services on dedicated hosts.

+For testing purposes, in this guide, we will deploy Go-Apla services on the same host with other backend components.

 ## Backend Install for Debian OS <a name="backend-install-deb"></a>